Keas01/BermudaTriangle/README.md

 # BermudaTriangle
 **Objective**

-To create a Asp.Core WebAPI endpoint that would return the point of a trangle when given a grid reference such as 'A1' or return the grid reference when given the points of a triangle.
+To create a C# WebAPI endpoint using ASP.Net Core that would return the points of a trangle when given a grid reference such as 'A1' or return the grid reference when given the points of a triangle.

 **URL**

-The webapi is hosted in Azure the URL is http://seanapps.azurewebsites.net/
+The webapi is hosted in Azure.
+The URL is http://seanapps.azurewebsites.net/

 **Sample Endpoints:**